Blog

 Overall I rather enjoyed this splendidly produced and richly illustrated quirky book.
 It has plenty of humour and resumes most of the history of magic from the sublime to the absurd presented in the somewhat surreal form of a bright and cheerful mid-twentieth century activity book for kids, despite the substantial amount of ‘adult’ sexual and philosophical content in it.
 It delivers the lives of 50 Great Enchanters with a comic book page devoted to each, rather in the style of Horrible Histories, and in fairness it does mention many of them for their achievements in science as well as in magic and charlatanry.

-The absence of page numbers on the pages themselves does not make for easy cross-referencing of the ideas therein.
+The absence of an index does not make for easy cross-referencing of the ideas therein.
 Perhaps the author(s) intended that, as many of them seem to partially contradict each other.
 We assume that Alan Moore composed all the longer text bits.

 The long sections on Kabbalah and Tarot and all the reprinted old tables of correspondence do seem a bit pedestrian and turgid, as if he had nothing new to say about such topics.
 In contradistinction to what he implies, the Hermetic Kabbalah he describes dates back only to medieval times, and much of it to the late nineteenth century Golden Dawn synthesis, not to classical antiquity or before, according to modern scholarship.